-Reformer Pilates is a program comprising of finely tuned resistance exercises that allow you to work very precisely to develop good alignment, core stability, strength and flexibility.
+Reformer Pilates is a program of resistance exercises that allow you to work very precisely to develop good alignment, core stability, strength and flexibility using a piece of equipment called a reformer.
 Unlike the Pilates mat classes and other reformer studio classes which are run in larger groups – our reformer pilates sessions are based on a 1 to 1 basis and small groups of up to 3 people.
-This bespoke approach allows the Physiotherapist to ensure the program is specifically tailored to the clients individual requirements and ensure they work at a suitable level taking into account any injuries or problems.
+This bespoke approach allows us to ensure your program is specifically tailored to your individual requirements and ensure you work at a suitable level taking into account any injuries or pain.

-Programs are individually tailored and are suitable for all levels from beginners to advanced and are also suitable as part of a rehabilitation program.
-We will ensure your program is specifically tailored to a level that suits you best taking into account your goals and will be progressed as your body condition improves.
+Our Reformer Pilates Programs are individually tailored and are suitable for all levels from beginners to advanced and are also suitable as part of a rehabilitation program.

-Our pilates max reformer exercise programs are led by Andrea Lucas who is a highly experience Chartered physiotherapist and Fully certified Reformer Pilates Instructor.
+Our Pilates max reformer exercise programs are led by our Pilates teacher Andrea Lucas who is a highly experienced Chartered physiotherapist and Fully certified Reformer Pilates Instructor.
 She has completed an extensive amount of training in Pilates and the Pilates reformer.

 What is a Reformer?

 The Reformer is a bed-like frame with a flat platform on it, called the carriage, which rolls back and forth on wheels within the frame.
 The carriage is attached to one end of the reformer by a set of springs.
 On the other end there are shoulder pads and it also has long straps with handles which can be pulled with legs or arms.
 Body weight and the resistance of the springs are what make the reformer pilates exercises more or less challenging.

 There are many reasons why you might want to do reformer Pilates, but some of the more common ones would be: